BDC Hamburger Icon

 Analog phone system owners don’t have to think too much about 911 service; the number is always available when needed.
 Digital phone systems can be more complicated because there’s no tie to a physical location.

-A good SIP provider should offer enhanced 911 (E911) – rules that ensure your phone system can automatically provide the caller’s location to emergency dispatchers.
+A good SIP provider should offer enhanced 911 (E911) to ensure your phone system can automatically provide the caller’s location to emergency dispatchers.
 E911 capabilities mean emergency services will know where to send first responders.

 FYIDid you know